MarkoGodra/SFND_2D_Feature_Tracking/README.md

 Neigh size max:
 Neigh size mean

+### MP.1 Data Buffer Optimization:
+This part of project is implemented via `std::vector`, where elements are added via `push_back()` and after that, if size exceeds given, one element is deleted from beging via `erase()`

+### MP.2 Keypoint Detection
+This is achieved by introducing
+`void detKeypointsHarris(vector<cv::KeyPoint> &keypoints, cv::Mat &img, double& duration, bool bVis)` used for Harris detector.
+Selection of modern detectors is implemented via `cv::Ptr<cv::FeatureDetector> detectorFactory(const std::string& detectorType);`.
+This is used in combination with `void detKeypointsModern(std::vector<cv::KeyPoint> &keypoints, cv::Mat &img, std::string detectorType, double& duration, bool bVis=false);`.

+### MP.3 Keypoint Removal

+Functionality is achieved by utilizing `contains()` function of predefined `cv::Rect`.
+All points that are outside of region of interest (rect) are filtered out.

+### MP.4 Keypoint Descriptors

+Functionality is implemented via introducing selector function `cv::Ptr<cv::DescriptorExtractor> extractorFactory(const string &descriptorType)`.
+Descriptor type is passed to it, and instance of appropriate descriptor extractor is returned.
+This is used in combination with `void descKeypoints(std::vector<cv::KeyPoint> &keypoints, cv::Mat &img, cv::Mat &descriptors, std::string descriptorType, double& descDuration);`

+### MP.5 Descriptor Matching

+Instance of FLANN matcher is created via `cv::DescriptorMatcher::create()`.
+Before passing descriptor matrices to FLANN matcher their type has to be changed to CV_32F (bug in opencv 4.1)

+### MP.6 Descriptor Distance Ratio

+KNN selector was implemented where `cv::knnMatch()` was used.
+After acquiring KNN matches, all of these are checked and are only kept if ratio of best vs. second-best match was appropriate.
+All other matches were discarded.

 ### MP.7 Detector stats:
 Overview on each of the evaluated detector and it's performance on total ammount of keypoint detections in region of interest (preceeding vehicle).